 Q: How do I know if I have bed bugs?

-A: If you think you have been in contact with bed bugs, check personal belongings carefully.
-Then call the professionals at Terminix® for an expert assessment.
+If you think you have been in contact with bed bugs, check personal belongings carefully.
+You should also call the professionals at Terminix® for a thorough inspection.
+And don't wait, because the infestation can grow and spread quickly if you have one.